bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 {% callout(type="info") %}
 Bevy queries let you update massive amounts of game data in a tight, cache-friendly loop.

-Going back to our database analogy, a query is a lot like a [SQL SELECT statement](https://www.w3schools.com/sql/sql_select.asp): `SELECT Color, Location from World`
+Going back to our database analogy, a query is a lot like a [SQL SELECT statement](https://www.w3schools.com/sql/sql_select.asp): `SELECT Color, Location FROM World`
 {% end %}

 Queries have a lot more functionality than what's shown here.